GamesInTheBox-MC/Docs/content/game/defuse-the-bomb/_index.md

 ## Additional Settings

 {{% notice style="note" %}}
-The settings below are available as the actions of the command `/gitbeditor action rush <action> [args]`
+The settings below are available as the actions of the command `/gitbeditor action dtb <action> [args]`

-For example, the action `set-point <number> block` is relevant to the command `/gitbeditor action rush set-point <number> block`
+For example, the action `set-point <number> plus` is relevant to the command `/gitbeditor action dtb set-point <number> plus`

-Use the command `/gitbeditor usage rush` to get the full list of available actions and their usage
+Use the command `/gitbeditor usage dtb` to get the full list of available actions and their usage

-Use the command `/gitbeditor status rush` to get the status of the settings, including the current values for each one of them
+Use the command `/gitbeditor status dtb` to get the status of the settings, including the current values for each one of them
 {{% /notice %}}

 ### Point

-* `set-point <number> block` to set the points a player would receive when he breaks a block
+* `set-point <number> plus` to set the points a player would receive when he defuses a bomb
+* `set-point <number> minus` to set the points decreased when a player is damaged by a bomb exploding

 ### Reward